-Change engine oil filter after the first 25 hours of operation, every 100 operating hours thereafter.
+Replace the engine oil filter after the first 25 hours of operation, every 100 operating hours thereafter.

-- Turn oil filter counterclockwise to remove (Figure 10). - · Coat gasket of new filter with engine oil. - Turn new filter clockwise until its gasket contacts lightly with the filter adapter.
+- Turn oil filter counterclockwise to remove (Figure 9). - Coat gasket of new filter with engine oil. - Turn new filter clockwise until its gasket contacts tightly with the filter adapter.
 Then tighten with an additional 3/4 to one turn by hand. - Run engine and check for leaks.